Starraider/commitlint_config-typo3/README.md

 or

-    npm install --save-dev @commitlint/config-conventional @commitlint/cli
+    npm install --save-dev @commitlint/config-conventional

 Finally copy the commitlint.config.js to the root of your project.

-After you have restarted Visual Studio Code, the "[VSCode Conventional Commits](https://github.com/vivaxy/vscode-conventional-commits)" extension will use our commitlint.config.js each time you write a commit message.
+Restart Visual Studio Code and it should work.

+Info on how to use "VSCode Conventional Commits" you can find in the [documentation](https://github.com/vivaxy/vscode-conventional-commits).